ABOUT THE CERTIFICATION PROGRAM

 Simply review your assessments from each CES lesson which you can access under "view assessment history" link at the top of your GISTnet "My Page."
 You will be able to see how you responded to each question, review the instructive feedback messages, and use the "back link" from the feedback message to return to the precise location in the study text which covers the topic.

 Under "view assessment history" you will see both assessments-for-learning as well as assessments-for-record.
 Selecting the assessment number for assessments labeled "AFL" will open up the assessment with the full detail, including assessment questions, responses and the link to where the topic were covered in the lesson study assignment.
-Proceeding in sequence by date you can very efficiently review all the possible questions you may face in the certification exam, together with supporting study material, definitions, etc. Note, however, that access to "view assessment history" will not be available during your actual CES certification exam, and you will not be allowed any notes or other reference materials during the exam.
+Proceeding in sequence by date you can very efficiently review all the possible questions you may face in the certification exam, together with supporting study material, definitions, etc. Note, however, that access to "view assessment history" will not be available during your actual CES certification exam, You are, however, allowed to us any notes or printed materials from the course during the exam.
+You are not permitted to use any additional or outside sources, or the internet.